 The Granada International Jazz Festival is a renowned event that has been captivating audiences since 1980.
 Featuring an impressive lineup of both national and international artists, such as Miles Davis and Herbie Hancock, the festival showcases extraordinary jazz performances.
-Held from November 2nd to 11th in various locations, including the prestigious Teatro Isabel la Católica, it offers an exciting atmosphere filled with over 80 concerts and activities.
+Held in November, it offers an exciting atmosphere filled with over 80 concerts and activities.
 Visitors can also immerse themselves in the rich cultural offerings of Granada and take advantage of practical information provided on the festival’s website for a seamless experience.

 Índice de contenidos

 - 1 Overview of the Granada International Jazz Festival

 - 2 Planning Your Trip to the Festival

 - 3 Jazz bars in Granada